History Files

 Ancient Mesopotamia

 It was first ruled by a relative of the early Assyrian royal house, Ila-Kabkaba.
-When Assyria was conquered by Naram-Sin, king of Eshnunna, Ila-Kabkaba's son (or descendant), Shamshi-Adad, fled to Babylon.
-Following Naram-Sin's death, he returned to take power when he recaptured Ekallatum, re-founding his own kingdom, and spending three years building up his forces there.
-Then he overthrew the Assyrian king, Erishum II and dominated all of northern Mesopotamia.
+When the region was conquered by Naram-Sin, king of Eshnunna, Ila-Kabkaba's son (or descendant), Shamshi-Adad, fled to Babylon.
+Following Naram-Sin's death he returned to take power when he recaptured Ekallatum.
+He refounded his kingdom, and spent three years building up his forces there.
+Then he overthrew the king of Ashur, Erishum II, and dominated all of northern Mesopotamia through his kingdom of 'Upper Mesopotamia'.

 fl c.1830s BC